 The procurement department is a function that is found in most of the companies, whichever their type and industry: it is not limited only to manufacturers of products and goods, but is also a business unit for services companies, working with freelancers, agencies, etc. It is a strategic function linking the needs of a firm, and the suppliers or contractors.
 It plays a key role in the competitiveness of an organization.
+To be able to thrive in our competitive economy, optimizing processes with the help of a powerful procurement report will, ultimately, deliver value across the board.
+But not only, as a modern dashboard designer brings all your data under a single interactive roof, where analysis enables users to save time, and focus on what really matters: generating actionable insights.

 Our first procurement KPI dashboard provides an overview of the various metrics a procurement department works with.
 The first KPIs displayed are some statistics about the suppliers.
 Among the 804 suppliers, 61% are contracted, meaning that they agreed with the compliance contract of the contracting company, while 39% preferred not to settle on basic agreements – but still work with the company, as unlisted suppliers.
 These basic agreements encompass various requirements such as the delivery time, the reaction time, special discounts, etc. The contracted suppliers can then be classified and get certain partner status like gold, silver, or bronze – usually awarded to the ones that provide the company with good terms of agreements, interesting discounts, who take care of the relationship with the company.
 On the right part are exposed the costs and savings trends over five years.
 We see that the suppliers account for over two million euros in spending, but that the procurement department managed to save more than €96,000.